frictionlessdata/frictionless-py/docs/basic-examples.md

 - there is still a basically empty row we don't want to have
 - there are some mistakes in the neighbor_id column

+The output of the extract is in 'utf-8' encoding scheme.
 Let's use the metadata we save to try extracting data with the help of Frictionless Data specifications:

 ```bash script tabs=CLI
 frictionless extract countries.resource.yaml